mar0ls/Gnews/README.md

 </div>

 # Gnews
-Google News scraper with use pygoogle library, which acts as a wrapper library for the Google RSS feed.
+Google News scraper with use pygooglenews library, which acts as a wrapper library for the Google RSS feed.

 # Installation